it-projects-llc/tg-addons/tg_pos/README.rst

 * The option to generate the grouped invoices from POSes by gathering all the customer purchases and making a separate invoice per each customer

+* Disallows to delete contact, that is customer of existing pos order

 POS Shop usage
 --------------